 - Pour vodka (or alcohol of your choice; see note) in the bottle with the beans.
 Make sure the vanilla beans are completely submerged.

 - Place the bottle at room temperature in a dark place to do its thing.
 Pull the bottle out and shake it once or twice a week.
 After 8 weeks, the vanilla extract is ready for use.
-The flavor will continue to develop as long as you leave the beans in the bottle.Enjoy!
+The flavor will continue to develop as long as you leave the beans in the bottle.
+Remove the beans when no longer submerged, as they could mold when not in the extract.Enjoy!